WoodoLee/WoodoLee.github.io/_pages/software.md

 * * *
 ![nigatta](https://user-images.githubusercontent.com/35910868/89368711-27ca2400-d717-11ea-92d0-83e9334fa3da.jpg){: width="1000" height="1000"}
 * * *

-The Software group photo at software workshop at Nigatta University.

 # Experiences

 I have so many interested in analysis the Big physics data - 10 to the 12 order.
 Because the experiment needs extereme low statistical error(0.1 ppm), we have nothing choice but to analysis such a big data.
 I joined to Software group since 2018.
 My first Job is making finaly missing piece - Track fitter.
 I made it and implemented to whole software package. <br>